Supriya334/Supriya334/README.md

 A Full Stack Web Developer Based In Kanpur.</b></h2>
 <img align="center" src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 Hello stranger!
-My name is Supriya and I am a Frontend Web Developer (aispiring Full Stack Web Developer), passionate about building digital products that improve everyday experience for people.
+My name is Supriya a MBA persuing graduate(BBA) with  a certified  Web Developer , passionate about building digital products that improve everyday experience for people.
 I love to work on exciting projects that test what I've learned.
-Working with React and Chakra Ui and programming languages like JavaScript for web development.
-Looking forward to some interesting and challenging opportunities.
+Looking forward to apply the knowledge of management and technical  for some interesting and challenging opportunities.

 <div display="flex">
 <div width="49%">

-- 🔭 I’m currently pursuing Full Stack Web Development
+- 🔭 I’m currently pursuing Master Of Business Administration

+- * Certified web developer

 - 💬 I,m good at communication